ibm-cloud-docs/discovery-data/search-settings.md

 Notes about query expansion:

 -  Only one synonyms (query expansion) list can be uploaded per collection; if a second expansion list is uploaded, it will replace the first.
+-  If you run a query, then upload a synonyms list, you need to rerun your query in order to see the synonyms take effect.
 -  All `input_terms` and `expanded_terms` should be lowercase.
 Lowercase terms will expand to uppercase.
 -  The query expansion list must be written in JSON.
 -  To disable query expansion, delete the synonyms (query expansion) file.